 - Education for a culture of peace should focus on building competencies in open dialogue, conflict resolution, building consensus and non-violent action in the context of advancing economic and social development that reduces inequalities and incorporating the needs of all peoples to thrive

-One of our guests this year on POP TV was our long-standing partner Earth Charter International.
+One of our guests on POP TV was our long-standing partner Earth Charter International.
 Christine Lacayo, Youth Projects Coordinator for the Earth Charter Initiative Youth Network, provided guidance about using the Earth Charter in quality informal education.
 Check out the article provided by Christine about her participation in the session here.

 Watch the Playlist and more: Click here to visit the POP Portal.